NBISweden/LocalEGA/docker/README.md

 	RSA_HOME=<folder>         # mapped to /root/.rsa on the ega-workers
 	GPG_HOME=<folder>         # Used on the agent-forwarder and the workers

+An example for the `CONF` file can be found at [doc/lega.ini.example](doc/lega.ini.example), but you need to modify passwords and passphrasees with your own settings.

 The folder referenced by `GPG_HOME` should contain the following: